apugoneappu/ask_me_anything/README.md

 ## Contributing

 First of all, thank you for wanting to contribute to this work!
 I will try and make your job as easy as possible.
+Detailed instructions coming soon ...

 ## Acknowledgements
 This repository has been built by modifying the [OpenVQA repository](https://github.com/MILVLG/openvqa/).